What Excess Iron Does To Your Skin And Acne

 1. As mentioned in the last section, iron oxidizes the PUFA in your body which creates something called lipid peroxides.
 This further breaks down to form toxic compounds in your body that damages the tissues in your body, and appears as damage, spots and blemishes on your skin (as well as in your other organs).

-2. Iron overload messes up your balance of gut flora as pathogens use iron to thrive and multiply.
+2. Iron overload messes up your balance of gut flora as pathogens use iron to thrive and multiply13.
 This allows the bad bacteria, like E. coli, Salmonella, Shigella and C. diff to overpopulate your system and cause gut inflammation.
 Furthermore, as these pathogens weaken your guts mucosal membrane with the toxin they form, known as lipopolysaccharide or LPS, it causes leaky gut.
 This is where the pathogens and particles from food “leak” into your blood stream and cause inflammation and other problems elsewhere in the body.
 When your digestive system gets really messed up, it affects your other organs and finally your skin, resulting in acne and other conditions like eczema and psoriasis.

-3. Excess iron leads to insulin resistance, where your body cannot metabolize insulin effectively, making it difficult for your body to digest carbs the way it should.
+3. Excess iron leads to insulin resistance, where your body cannot metabolize insulin effectively, making it difficult for your body to digest carbs the way it should14.
 This could lead to diabetes.
 But insulin resistance alone leads to skin problems.
 This is because when your body is resistant to insulin and you eat carbs and sugar-foods, your blood sugar levels and insulin spikes.
 The excess insulin in your system stimulates excess sebum and skin cell production.
 This means the risk of your pores becoming clogged increases and likely will result in acne.
 Furthermore, insulin in the body stimulates inflammation in the skin, leaving your skin to become swollen and red.

 4. Your body tried to get rid of the excess iron in your body by storing it in your liver as a means of protecting your other vital organs, such as your heart and pancreas, from iron damage.
-But eventually, your liver runs out of space and also suffers damage from the iron overload.
+But eventually, your liver runs out of space and also suffers damage from the iron overload15.
 After all, iron creates free radicals and those cause oxidative damage.
 As a result, your liver’s ability to function becomes impaired, and that affects how it filters toxins, heavy metals, ingested pesticides and other undesirable particles out of the body.
 When your liver can’t filter these toxins out, your body becomes overloaded with toxins and this triggers acne as the toxins find their way to your skin.

 5. Another key way that excess iron causes acne is by feeding the fungi in your body known as Candida.
 Candida is a yeast that is naturally occurring in the body, but an overgrowth of it can causes problems in the skin and inhibit the immune system from functioning properly.
 Acne caused by candida is not uncommon, and excess iron is exactly what the fungi needs to fuel the overgrowth of its population.